Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Proofs of Propositions

-Therefore, if a sorted edge $e_j$ \textit{in any spanning tree} induces such a balanced partition, we must have $j \le K_i$, where as above $K_i$ counts the maximum number of such edges across all possible spanning trees.
+Therefore, if a sorted edge $e_j$ \textit{in any spanning tree} induces such a balanced partition, we must have $j \le K_i$, where as in the main text $K_i$ counts the maximum number of such edges across all possible spanning trees.
 Thus, so long as we set $k_i\ge K_i$, we will have $d_e\le D$.